musheeza01/musheezacert/content/docs/configuration/selfsigned.md

 Note any items that are damaged, not working, or missing (including consumables) as noted in Get Help below.

 #### Source
 1. The program utilizes a simple code in MakeCode.
-See [Program 1] (#Program-1)below for programming details.
+See [Program 1](#Program-1) below for programming details.

 #### Get Help
 For any questions contact the Microsoft Datacenter Community Development team at dc-stem@microsoft.com